-Oklahoma has over 200 lakes and over 1 million acres of water that offer the perfect venue for boaters and watersports enthusiasts to enjoy.
+Oklahoma has over 200 lakes and over 1 million acres of water.
+It offers the perfect venue for boaters and watersports enthusiasts to enjoy.
 Finding an awesome waterway to spend the day on is no problem if you’re boating in Oklahoma!

-You’ll even find uncrowded waterways in 23 of Oklahoma’s State Parks!
-So whether you’re from Oklahoma’s ‘Red Carpet Country’ or ‘Chocktaw Country’, a busy place like Tulsa or Oklahoma City, or maybe you’re just cruising up Oklahoma’s 400-mile stretch of historic Route.
-66 with your boat trailer tow, there’s sure to be a lake just around the corner to go boating on!
+You’ll even find uncrowded waterways in 23 of Oklahoma’s State Parks.
+Oklahoma’s ‘Red Carpet Country’ or ‘Chocktaw Country’, Tulsa or Oklahoma City.
+If you’re cruising up Oklahoma’s 400-mile stretch of historic Route.
+66 with your boat trailer tow, there’s sure to be a lake nearby.

-Although Oklahoma has many great lakes for boaters and paddlers to enjoy, this particular state is famous for having the ‘big 3′: Lake Tenkiller, Lake Eufala and Grand Lake O’ the Cherokees.
-Without a doubt, the ‘Sooner State’ has become a serious U.S. boater destination!
-Check out our helpful list below of boating destinations in Oklahoma!
+Oklahoma has many great lakes for boaters and paddlers to enjoy.
+This particular state is famous for having the ‘big 3′.
+Lake Tenkiller, Lake Eufala and Grand Lake O’ the Cherokees.
+Without a doubt, the ‘Sooner State’ has become a serious U.S. boater destination.
+Check out our helpful list below of boating destinations in Oklahoma.

-Located on the Illinois River a few miles south of Tahlequah, Tenkiller Ferry Lake lies in the heart of the Cookson Hills and reaches more than 25 miles up the river into Sequoyah and Cherokee Counties.
-Approximately 2,590 acres of project land west of the lake are licensed to the Oklahoma Department of Wildlife Conservation for a state game management area.
+Located on the Illinois River a few miles south of Tahlequah, Tenkiller Ferry Lake lies in the heart of the Cookson Hills.
+It reaches more than 25 miles up the river into Sequoyah and Cherokee Counties.
+Approximately 2,590 acres of project land west of the lake are licensed to the Oklahoma Department of Wildlife Conservation.

-Facilities include boat ramps, picnic areas, RV and tent campsites, drinking water, group shelters, restrooms, showers, swimming beaches, electric outlets, concession services, playgrounds, nature trails, marinas, cabins, enclosed fishing docks, boat rentals, and swimming pool.
+Facilities include boat ramps, picnic areas, RV and tent campsites, drinking water, group shelters, restrooms, and showers.
+There are also swimming beaches, electric outlets, concession services, playgrounds, nature trails, marinas, cabins, enclosed fishing docks, boat rentals, and swimming pool.
 The shoreline length around Lake Tenkiller measures approximately 130 miles.